SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 - We use additive notation for group operations, so group elements are added together like `a + b` and exponentiation of a group element by a scalar element is written as `a * n`, with group element `a` and scalar `n`.

 ## Data Types

 The protocol uses the following data types:

 - **Scalar**: An integer modulo the group order q
-- **Element**: A point on the Ristretto curve
+- **Element**: An element of the Ristretto255 group
 - **ByteString**: A sequence of bytes

 ## Cryptographic Parameters

-The protocol uses the Ristretto group {{RISTRETTO}}, which provides a prime-order group abstraction over Curve25519.
-It would be easy to adapt this approach to using any other prime order group.
+The protocol uses the Ristretto group {{RFC9496}}, which provides a prime-order group abstraction over Curve25519.
+It would be easy to adapt this approach to using any other prime order group based on the contents of this document.
 The key parameters are:

 - **q**: The prime order of the group (2^252 + 27742317777372353535851937790883648493)
 - **G**: The standard generator of the Ristretto group